-Why is an NJ Oil Tank removal service important in the Garden State?
+Why is an oil tank removal service important in NJ?
 Here's why.
 Oil tanks have been around since the thirties.
 They were used because they offered more space and was overall safer.
 However, issues arose with the tanks through the years.
 The material used would corrode and cause leakages.
 This led to loss in resources, money expenditure to rectify, and most importantly environmental concerns.
 Oil that leaked into the ground could contaminate drinking public drinking water.

 Here's how the oil tank removal NJ process works.
 To remove the oil tank, homeowners must know where it is.
 If they do not they can hire a company to come and inspect the area to locate it.
 Once the tank has been located, this will help determine what equipment is needed.
 Afterwards a permit needs to be acquired from the town and utility companies may need to be contacted.

 The removal takes approximately three to five hours.
 A pump truck will come by and remove all the oil from the area.
 No oil should be left.
 After this has been completed, a crew will come in to locate and dig up the tank.
 If a backhoe is not used, you can expect an extra two or so hours for removal.
 Once digging has finished, the crew will cut into the tank and clean it.
 At which point it is ready for removal and inspection.

 The old oil should be installed into the new above ground tank.
 There is about thirty to forty gallons of oil at the bottom of the tank that should not be transferred.
 It is littered with sludge and harmful bacteria.
 The bad oil will be collected and brought to a fuel recycling facility so that it can restored and reused.